giellalt/giellalt.github.io/dicts/nds/NDSUpdatingDictionaries.md

  * running remotely

-Commands can also be chained, for example (here with guusaaw as DICT):
+Commands can also be chained, for example (here with *sanit* as DICT):

 ```